From visiting ancient castles to skiing down some awesome slopes, here is our list of the best things to do in Kanazawa!

 Anyone interested in philosophy or architecture will find visiting the museum to be one of the top things to do in Kanazawa.

-The museum commemorates Suzuki’s life and his works.
+The Suzuki Museum commemorates Suzuki’s life and his works.

 The exhibitions display his writings while the architecture of the museum serves as an interpretation of his life and religious scholarship.